 Song Kee – Famous Fishball Noodles Shop Reopens At Joo Chiat.
-BEST Herh Keow
+Go For The Herh Keow

 When some of my friends who were hardcore fans of Song Kee from Upper Serangoon heard of news of their closure in July last year, they were sad, devastated and lost appetite towards all fish ball noodles.
 No kidding.